top of page

 10. Is Canada a member of the Hague Convention (Apostille)?

-12. Does Laufer Notary provide document authentication?
+13. Does Laufer Notary provide the Apostille Legalization?

 Please call or text at 204-995-4348 or send an email to alicia@laufernotary.ca for any other questions.